-- Examine boundaries with others and reflect on how they might affect work with participants. - Be aware and mindful of boundaries with co-workers. - Overlapping roles with co-workers may make boundary setting even more difficult. - Obtain professional counseling and other support when needed. - Working in corrections is emotionally and physically difficult and can sometimes be traumatic.
+- Examine boundaries with others and reflect on how they might affect work with participants. - Be aware and mindful of boundaries with co-workers. - Overlapping roles with colleagues may make boundary setting even more difficult. - Obtain professional counseling and other support when needed. - Working in corrections is emotionally and physically difficult and can sometimes be traumatic.

-Preventing Professional Boundary Violations
+Prevention of Professional Boundary Violations